Removed Features

 Originally, Weblocks supported three types of views:

-Form views were especially useful because they let you build forms in a declarative manner, error checking and reporting included.
+Form views were especially useful because they let you build forms in a declarative manner, with error checking and reporting included.

 Form views included additional parameters like how to translate user input to a proper model value (parser) and constraints on the data (satisfies).